vitaly-t/pg-promise/README.md

 instance throughout the application.

 One of the most useful features implemented by class `QueryFile` is its `debug` mode.
-When `debug` mode is set, any query request will check if the file has changed since it was last read, and if so - it will be read afresh.
+When `debug` mode is set, every query request will check if the file has changed since it was last read, and if so - it will be read afresh.
 This way you can write sql queries and see immediate updates without having to restart your application.